vincd/security-tips/docs/index.md

 Security Tips
 =============

-This is a collection of security tips that I use during my pentest.
+This is a collection of security tips that I use during my penetration tests.

+## Search

+### By string

+There is a search bar of the left!

+### By ports

+Search a tips from a port on the following page: [ports](ports.md)